jakecreps/snapsearch/README.md

 Choose whether you want to check a single username or search in bulk with a csv.

 To search in bulk, populate the csv (snapsearch.csv) with all the usernames you want to search.

+After a certain number of requests from your IP, Snapcodes stop returning and results show up negative.